COSC3020/tsp-held-karp-megrose10-1/README.md

 Test your new function; I've provided some basic testing code in `code.test.js`.

-I looked at lecture notes, and asked a question in class on what you suggested when starting this algorithm.
+I looked at lecture notes(including slides), and asked a question in class on what you suggested when starting this algorithm.
 I also went to the TA's office hours.
 Olivia and I talked about what the algorithm was asking overall last semester.I also referenced my old dijkstra and augmenting paths repositories.
 I also used the psuedocode when starting on the recursive